 The material used for large family tents

 Today’s tents are made of different high tech “plastics”.
 Whether it is for the family camping holiday or an expedition tent for extreme environments you need, there is always a suitable tent to find.
 Materials used for inner and outer tent wall depends on where the tent is to be used.
 The question for the best tent material cannot be answered in general.

 The tent poles are made of materials such as fiberglass, aluminum, aluminum alloys, steel, carbon or Featherlite.

 Materials for outer tents, inner tent and tent floor

 Usually, different materials are used for the external, internal tent and tent floor.
-This is due to the fact that each part of the tent is exposed to different load.
+This is due to the fact that each part of the tent is exposed to a different load.
 For example, the tent floor needs to be of a more heavy and durable material than the outer wall of the tent.

 Cotton: Cotton as the outer skin is very breathable and waterproof.
 Especially in hot and humid conditions this creates a more comfortable climate inside the tent over modern plastics.
 Impregnation is optional, but not necessary.
 When cotton becomes wet, the fabric expands and it becomes impermeable to water.
 Although the material is very durable and UV-resistant, it can still rot.
 The weight and drying time are clearly a disadvantage.